 We don't usually bring this hiking with us because they can be a little cumbersome, but there's nothing better than coming back to a hot car with ice cold water waiting inside.

 Hydration packs are my favourite way to bring water on any hiking adventure.
 I find I stay way more hydrated when I use a hydration pack instead of a water bottle because I have easy access to water the entire time.
-We also always fill up multiple hydration packs with ice cubes before heading out which helps keep the water cold and the plastic from heating up.
-Hydration packs are a lifesaver while hiking — you can carry lots of water and easily access it at every moment.

 You'll want to bring as much water as possible on your hike, especially in the summer.
 Make sure to stay hydrated out there!

 Use sunscreen!
 If you think you've used enough, put more on.
 I'm serious.